mrinoybanerjee/AyurBot/README.md

 ## Data Management

-The `data` directory contains essential datasets and resources used by AyurGPT.
+The `data` directory contains essential datasets and resources used by AyurBot.
 Here, you'll find information on herbs, dietary recommendations, and Ayurvedic practices.
 Ensure this data is updated and accurate to enhance the bot's effectiveness.

 ## Contact